anzo-p/stream-lines/infra/readme.md

   --token <from DOCKER_INFLUXDB_INIT_ADMIN_TOKEN in cdk>
 ```

-5. Pass those tokens to the client services via ENVs, enable those services and redeploy CDK
+5. Pass those tokens to the client services via ENVs, enable those services and redeploy CDK.

+6. **Or if you have the bastion running**, just port-forward the influx port via `ssh` and navigate to `http://localhost:8086´.
+Then login with the credentials given as envs at influx stack and manage the buckets and tokens in the provided _Influx Data Explorer_ UI.

 #### 3.2.1.
 Troubleshooting InfluxDB host service

 Use SSM or SSH to connect into the EC2 instance hosting InfluxDB.

-See the results of SSM commands of Influx stack in cdk.
+- See the results of SSM commands of Influx stack in cdk.
 In this setup ssm commands are those that can access the internet, update system, install packages etc.
 ```
-sudo tail -n 200 /var/log/amazon/ssm/amazon-ssm-agent.log
+sudo tail -n 300 /var/log/amazon/ssm/amazon-ssm-agent.log
 ```
-See the resuls of userdata commands of Influx stack in cdk.
+- See the resuls of userdata commands of Influx stack in cdk.
 This is the normal shell and contains all the commands that do not require internet access.
 ```
 sudo tail -n 300 /var/log/cloud-init-output.log
 ```

 ### 3.3.
 CloudFront stack

 The stack to inlude a Cloudfront is an experimental layer to this system which requires to deploy `Dashboard` (or at least the Client side of it) statically out of an S3 bucket.
-This is not currently activated but the required stack goes along with the repo for further experiments.
+This is not currently activated but the required stack goes along in the monorepo for further experiments.
 Importantly CloudFront requires its ACM Certificate to be issued against `us-east-1` region.

 ## 4. Alternatively provision the backend only

-A much sleeker and cost-effective version of the app would be to only provide read access for the InfluxDB to a [Grafana OSS](https://grafana.com/oss/grafana/?plcmt=oss-nav) instance.
+A much sleeker and cost-effective version of the app would be to access the data unsing InfluxDB's embedded `Data Explorer UI`.
+(Alternatively use [Grafana OSS](https://grafana.com/oss/grafana/?plcmt=oss-nav) with a read tokens).
 This would deploy everyhting up to InfluxDB so VPC, Kinesis upstream, Ingest, Ripples, InfluxDB and a means to access the data securely, eg. via an ALB or Bastion.
 (Only none of the API Gateway, Lambdas, Kinesis downstream, ALBs, Backend, Dashboard, CloudFront, ACM Certifications etc. are deployed.)

 ### 4.1.
 Access InfluxDb form open internet